nuxt-community/nuxtent-module/README.md

 ## Quick Start

-If you're starting a new site, you can use the [content-template](https://github.com/nuxt-community/content-template).
+If you're starting a new site, you can use the [nuxtent-starter](https://github.com/nuxt-community/content-template) template.

 ``` bash
 $ vue init nuxt-community/nuxtent-starter my-site